 9. Ice Skating at Campus Martius Park

-The perfect follow up to the tree lighting is to a leisurely nighttime lap on the adjacent ice skating rink, one of the most breathtaking outdoor rinks of its kind.
+The perfect follow-up to the tree lighting is a leisurely nighttime lap on the adjacent ice skating rink, one of the most breathtaking outdoor rinks of its kind.
 It’s a chance to skate beneath the warm lights of the tree, as well as the glittering city lights of the downtown Detroit skyline.

 10. Holiday Nights in Greenfield Village